RTGS-OpenSource/rtgs-bank-portal/README.md

 #### Install and run

 The app is built using an Express server and a React client.
-It leverages Yarn workspaces and `npm-run-all` to compose running the app and server together locally.
+It leverages `npm-run-all` to compose running the app and server together locally.

 To run, simply: